RayRuizhiLiao/mimic_cxr_edema/README.md

 - **Expert labeling from radiology reports.**

   A board-certified radiologist and two domain experts have read 485 radiology reports and give pulmonary edema severity grades based on the reports.
+More details can be found [here](https://arxiv.org/pdf/2008.09884.pdf).

 - **Consensus labeling from chest radiographs.**